Visininjr/cs131_notes_dev/_chapters/videos/tracking.md

 ### Problem Statement

 Feature tracking takes an input a sequence of images, representing a video taken by a camera.
-The goal of feature tracking is to not just detect feature points in each frame, but to track the points through the sequence of frames.
+The goal of feature tracking algorithms is to not just detect feature points in each frame, but to track the points through the sequence of frames.
 Specifically, instead of treating each frame as a brand new image, we would like to keep track of which points from the previous frame represent the same feature points in the current frame.

 _**Single object tracking**_ applies when we can make an assumption that each frame will contain the object we want to track exactly once.
 Meanehile, _**multiple object tracking**_ applies when there could be any number of objects in each frame, such as a crowd of people on a busy street.

 Assumptions can also be made regarding whether the camera is fixed or moving.
-Feature tracking with a moving camera is a more challenging problem.
+Feature tracking with a moving camera is a more difficult problem.
 Another possibility is tracking with Mmltiple cameras, with some assumptions about where the cameras are in physical space relative to each other.

 <p align="center">
   <img src="https://github.com/Visininjr/cs131_notes_dev/blob/master/images/feature-tracking.jpg?raw=true" width="600">